Jeff Hardy: Second return to TNA (2024–present)

-Jeff Hardy made his surprise return to TNA on June 14, 2024, at Against All Odds (2024), coming to the aid of his brother Matt following a post-match attack by Moose and The System.
+Jeff Hardy made his surprise return to TNA on June 14, 2024, at Against All Odds, coming to the aid of his brother Matt following a post-match attack by Moose and The System.
 The following night, Jeff reunited with Matt to face Eddie Edwards and Brian Myers for the Impact World Tag Team Championship, with The Hardys winning by disqualification.

 On the August 31, 2024 episode of Impact, The Hardys defeated The System in a non-title match.
-At Victory Road (2024), they defeated First Class, becoming the number one contenders for the tag team titles.
+At Victory Road, they defeated First Class, becoming the number one contenders for the tag team titles.

-At Bound for Glory (2024) on October 26, The Hardy Boyz defeated The System (Myers and Edwards) and Ace Austin & Chris Bey in a three-way Full Metal Mayhem match to win the Impact World Tag Team Championship.
-At Final Resolution (2024), they successfully defended the titles against The System in a tables match.
+At Bound for Glory on October 26, The Hardy Boyz defeated The System (Myers and Edwards) and Ace Austin & Chris Bey in a three-way Full Metal Mayhem match to win the Impact World Tag Team Championship.
+At Final Resolution, they successfully defended the titles against The System in a tables match.

-At Rebellion (2025), The Hardys lost the titles to Nic and Ryan Nemeth, ending their reign at 183 days.
-At Slammiversary (2025), they regained the championships in a four-way ladder match also involving the Nemeths, The Rascalz, and Fir$t Cla$$.
+At Rebellion, The Hardys lost the titles to Nic and Ryan Nemeth, ending their reign at 183 days.
+At Slammiversary, they regained the championships in a four-way ladder match also involving the Nemeths, The Rascalz, and Fir$t Cla$$.
+At Bound for Glory on October 12, Hardys retained the TNA and NXT Tag Team titles against Team 3D (Bully Ray and Devon) in a tables match, where it was a retirement match for Team 3D.